Public Universal Friend: Becoming the Public Universal Friend

-From that time on, the Friend refused to answer to "Jemima Wilkinson", ignoring or chastising those who insisted on using it.
+From that time on, the Friend refused to answer to the name "Jemima Wilkinson", ignoring or chastising those who insisted on using it.
 (Note: The Friend had friends hold realty in trust rather than see the name on deeds and titles.
 Even when a lawyer insisted that the Friend's will identify its subject as "the person who before the year one thousand seven hundred & seventy seven was known & called by the name of Jemima Wilkinson but since that time as the Universal Friend", the preacher refused to sign that name, only making an X which others witnessed.
 This led some writers to mistakenly think that the evangelist could not read or write.)
 Hudson says that when visitors asked if it was the name of the person they were addressing, the Friend simply quoted ("thou sayest it").
 Identifying as neither male nor female, the Friend asked not to be referred to with gendered pronouns.
 Followers respected these wishes; they referred only to "the Public Universal Friend" or short forms such as "the Friend" or "P.U.F.", and many avoided gender-specific pronouns even in private diaries, while others used he.
 When someone asked if the Friend was male or female, the preacher replied "I am that I am", saying the same thing to a man who criticized the Friend's manner of dress (adding, in the latter case, "there is nothing indecent or improper in my dress or appearance; I am not accountable to mortals").

 The Friend dressed in a manner perceived to be either androgynous or masculine, in long, loose clerical robes which were most often black, and wore a white or purple kerchief or cravat around the neck like men of the time.
 The preacher did not wear a hair-cap indoors, like women of the era, and outdoors wore broad-brimmed, low-crowned beaver hats of a style worn by Quaker men.
-Accounts of the Friend's "feminine-masculine tone of voice" varied; some hearers described it as "clear and harmonious", or said the preacher spoke "with ease and facility", "clearly, though without elegance"; others described it as "grum and shrill", or like a "kind of croak, unearthly and sepulchral".
+Accounts of the Friend's "feminine-masculine tone of voice" varied; some hearers described it as "clear and harmonious", or said the preacher spoke "with ease and facility", "clearly, though without elegance".
+Others described it as "grum and shrill", or like a "kind of croak, unearthly and sepulchral".
 The Friend was said to move easily, freely, and modestly, and was described by Ezra Stiles as "decent & graceful & grave".